dobots/scenario_runner/scenarios/README.md

 **Orange colour:** At first, you need to select a name for your class and initialize it with the same name.

-**Green colour:** Second, you need to select from the BT library,  from which class would you like to inherit from.
+**Green colour:** Second, you need to select from the BT library, which class would you like to inherit from.
 In the next examples, we will use a synchronous action node.

 **Red colour:** In the initialization part, you need to initialize the ROS services, and ROS nodes, you would like to use.

 **Blue colour:** Then you need to overwrite the `tick()` function.
 This is part is really, important!
-This is where you will include the functionality what you are expecting from this behaviour tree node.
+This is where you will include the functionality that you are expecting from this behaviour tree node.
 In addition, you need to return SUCCESS,RUNNING,or FAILURE NodeStates.

 <p align="center">
 <img src="https://github.com/dobots/scenario_runner/blob/main/img/autodockclient.png" width = "700" />